NEW: The leader of the socialist PASOK party says it won't support Syriza

 Communist Party leader Aleka Papariga spoke with Tsipras by phone but will not meet him, Syriza said.

-Fotis Kouvelis of the Democratic Left, which splintered from Syriza in 2010, told Tsipras when they met that Syriza needed the support of more than just the left, Tsipras’ bloc said.
+Fotis Kouvelis of the Democratic Left, which splintered from Syriza in 2010, told Tsipras that when they met Tuesday Syriza needed the support of more than just the left, Tsipras’ bloc said.

 The Ecologist Greens also rejected Syriza’s approach for support Tuesday, saying a road map to exit the crisis was needed.